Yuriysteam/yuriysteam.github.io/_posts/2019-03-18-prague-design-guide.md

 <span class="p1000">![Prague design travel guide](/blog_img/advices/prague.jpg)</span>

 The issue with travel guides is lack of inspiration, design orientation and amount of crowd on popular sights.
-I found out that a successful design trip is a combination of beautiful places with some tech or modern approach to the design of the environment and everyday things.
-I am looking for technological things which makes the life of citizens better.
+I found out that a successful design trip is a combination of beautiful places, modern technology and being in well thought environment and small everyday things.

 To find design kicks I plan where and what I’d like to see.
-I combined sports, good coffee places and museums.
+I combined spots, good coffee places and museums.

 Last update – 18th of March 2019.
-Check guides for [Amsterdam](http://yuriy.eu/design/2019/03/06/amsterdam-design-guide.html) and [Helsinki](http://yuriy.eu/design/2019/03/07/helsinki-design-guide.html).
+Check guides for [Amsterdam](http://yuriy.eu/design/2019/03/06/amsterdam-design-guide.html), [Tokyo](/design/2019/12/10/tokyo-design-guide.html) and [Helsinki](http://yuriy.eu/design/2019/03/07/helsinki-design-guide.html).

 ### Museums